[ONLINE] August - Kanban Maturity Model® (KMM)

 About The Event

-This class is delivered as a sequence of morning sessions (between 9 am and 12:30 pm), with a 30 minute break in between.
+This class is delivered as a sequence of afternoon sessions (between 9 am and 12:30 pm EST), with a 30 minute break in between.

 KANBAN MATURITY MODEL (KMM) (5 mornings)